Ahavas Shalom Reform Temple: History

 At its peak, the congregation contained around sixty families, but as early as 1904 membership had declined to the point that the congregation no longer had a full-time rabbi; instead, a rabbi traveled from South Bend, Indiana for Friday services.
 In literature for the 1935 Ligonier Centennial, it was recorded that the synagogue's congregation had been meeting only for High Holy Days since 1932.

 In 1954, the trustees of the Ahavas Shalom congregation sold the building to a Methodist church, which occupied the building until 1961.
 The building was next sold to First Christian Church, which occupied the building until 1965, when it was sold to a Lutheran congregation.
 In 1975, the building was sold to Trinity Assembly of God, which still occupied the structure at the time of its 1983 nomination.
 Ahavas Shalom was listed on the National Register of Historic Places in 1983.
 The building was later purchased by the Ligonier Public Library Board of Trustees in 1989, and became the Ligonier Historical Museum, managed by the Ligonier Historical Society.
 The building was put up for sale by the board in 2015, after it found that it could no longer afford to maintain the building.

-While the council searched for a new permamanent owner, title was temporarily transferred to Indiana Landmarks to enable the organization to replace the roof to avoid permament damage to the structure.
+While the council searched for a new permanent owner, title was temporarily transferred to Indiana Landmarks to enable the organization to replace the roof to avoid permanent damage to the structure.
 In 2019, the building was purchased by Indianapolis couple Stacey and Greg Merrell, who converted it to their private home.
 A preservation easement donated to Indiana Landmarks protects the building's exterior and stained glass windows from modification.